NeuroJSON/jsonlab/README.rst

 Introduction
 ============

-JSONLab is a free and open-source implementation of a JSON/UBJSON/MessagePack encoder and a decoder in the native MATLAB language.
+JSONLab is a free and open-source JSON/UBJSON/MessagePack encoder and a decoder in the native MATLAB language.
 It can be used to convert a MATLAB data structure (array, struct, cell, struct array, cell array, and objects) into JSON/UBJSON/MessagePack formatted strings, or to decode a JSON/UBJSON/MessagePack file into MATLAB data structure.
-JSONLab supports both MATLAB and `GNU Octave <http://www.gnu.org/software/octave/>`_ (a free MATLAB clone).
+JSONLab supports both MATLAB and [http://www.gnu.org/software/octave GNU Octave] (a free MATLAB clone).

-JSON (`JavaScript Object Notation <http://www.json.org/>`_) is a highly portable, human-readable and " `fat-free <http://en.wikipedia.org/wiki/JSON>`_" text format to represent complex and hierarchical data.
-It is as powerful as `XML <http://en.wikipedia.org/wiki/XML>`_, but less verbose.
-JSON format is widely used for data-exchange in applications.
+JSON ([http://www.json.org/ JavaScript Object Notation]) is a highly portable, human-readable and [http://en.wikipedia.org/wiki/JSON "fat-free"] text format to represent complex and hierarchical data, widely used for data-exchange in applications.

-UBJSON (`Universal Binary JSON <http://ubjson.org/>`_) is a binary JSON format,
+UBJSON ([http://ubjson.org/ Universal Binary JSON]) is a binary JSON format,
-specifically optimized for compact file size and better performance while keeping the semantics as simple as the text-based JSON format.
-Using the UBJSON format allows to wrap complex binary data in a flexible and extensible structure, making it possible to process complex and large dataset without accuracy loss due to text conversions.
+specifically designed to complement the limitations of JSON, permitting the storage of binary data with strongly typed data records, resulting in smaller file sizes and fast encoding and decoding.
 MessagePack is another binary JSON-like data format widely used in data exchange in web/native applications.
 It is slightly more compact than UBJSON, but is not directly readable compared to UBJSON.

-We envision that both JSON and its binary counterparts will play important roles as mainstream data-exchange formats for scientific research.
-It has both the flexibility and generality as offered by other popular general-purpose file specifications, such as `HDF5 <http://www.hdfgroup.org/HDF5/whatishdf5.html>`_, but with significantly reduced complexity and excellent readability.
+We envision that both JSON and its binary counterparts will play important rules not only for light-weight data storage, but also for storage and interchange of scientific data.
+It has both the flexibility and generality as in other general-purpose file specifications, such as [http://www.hdfgroup.org/HDF5/whatishdf5.html HDF5] but has significantly reduced complexity and excellent readability.

 Towards this goal, we have developed the JData Specification (http://github.com/fangq/jdata) to standardize serializations of complex scientific data structures, such as